ReadShade/ReadShade/source/depth3d/hardwareguides/viture.rst

 Configuring VITURE with Intel GPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#. **Switch to 3D Mode:** Plug in your VITURE AR Glasses and switch them to 3D Mode by holding down the first button for a few seconds.
+#. **Switch to 3D Mode:** Plug in your VITURE AR Glasses.
+Hold down the first button for a few seconds to switch them to 3D Mode.

-   Under Windows, it should be recognized as a 3840 x 1080p screen:
+   Windows should see it as a 3840 x 1080p screen:

    .. figure:: images/viture4.png